Abhig2002/Multi-Agent-Resume-Screening-and-Skill-Mining/README.md

 Three core challenges motivate this project:

-1. **Unstructured text → structured representation**: Resumes are noisy, inconsistently formatted, and use varied vocabulary to describe the same skills.
-Rule-based NER misses domain-specific and implicit skills.
+1. **Unstructured text → structured representation**: Resumes are noisy and use varied vocabulary to describe the same skills.
+Rule-based NER misses domain-specific terms.
 2. **High-dimensional, sparse skill distributions**: Skill sets across candidates are wide and sparse — standard bag-of-words models struggle here.
-3. **Bias in evaluation signals**: Single-model pipelines can encode demographic proxies (e.g., school names, club affiliations) into scoring without transparency.
+3. **Limited interpretability**: Single-model pipelines produce a scalar score with no explanation of what drove it or what skills are missing.

 ---

 ## 3. Research Hypothesis

-> **Main Question:** Does a multi-agent system that separates tasks like skill extraction, clustering, classification, and association mining outperform a single-model pipeline for resume screening?
+> **Main Question:** Does a multi-agent pipeline that separates skill extraction, clustering, association mining, classification, and job matching outperform a single TF-IDF baseline on resume screening tasks?

 **Expected Results:**
 - Groq LLM skill extraction will outperform spaCy NER on downstream classification F1
-- Multi-agent pipeline will outperform TF-IDF + single classifier on accuracy and macro-F1
+- SBERT embeddings will outperform TF-IDF on accuracy and macro-F1
 - LLM reranking in the Job Matching Agent will improve Precision@K over cosine similarity alone
-- Association rules will surface interpretable skill co-occurrence patterns not visible in single-model output
+- Association rules will surface interpretable skill co-occurrence patterns not visible to a single model

 ---